Paris sequencing

 Paris only, or Paris with a very disciplined Loire move

-Keep Paris as the main product unless the traveler is explicitly trading city depth for one compact chateaux-and-river contrast.
+Keep Paris as the main focus unless the traveler is explicitly trading city depth for one compact chateaux-and-river contrast.

 Seven to nine nights